How Are Fitness Studios Handling the Ever-changing COVID-19 Landscape? We Talked with Three Business Owners—Here’s What They Said

 - Memberships and autopays: Will you offer suspensions for people who are on memberships?
 Have a clear and consistent approach to how you will handle requests for a freeze or suspension.
 (And our business owners said they would prefer to have their clients freeze or suspend memberships versus having someone cancel outright).
 Some members may want to support you during this time to keep revenue flowing—encourage them to contact you.
 Check out our blog post with best practices on what to do about memberships during COVID-19.

 Take to the screen

 It’s more important than ever to keep up with one’s wellness routine.
-Although your physical space might be closed, let your clients work out with you at home.
-Post videos of workouts on YouTube, Facebook, Vimeo, or even Instagram TV.
+Although your physical space might be closed, let your clients work out with you at home with on-demand and/or virtual sessions.
 These can either be quick workouts or a recording of a full class.

 Pro tip: Keep in mind that recording a video with ambient music can be tricky.
 You might want to consider going sans your usual tunes.
 If you're determined to keep the beat, you’ll want to know what music you can post legally.
 Your best option might be royalty-free music.

 Leverage social media so your members can keep in touch